 The lumbar puncture for your CSF protein test takes place at a hospital or clinic.
-You will need to change into a hospital gown with the back open.
+You need to change into a hospital gown that opens in the back.
 This gives the doctor easy access to your spine.

-A hollow needle will be inserted into your lower spine.
-A small amount of CSF will be withdrawn.
-You must hold very still.
+Then, they insert a hollow needle into your lower spine.
+They draw a small amount of CSF into the needle.
+You must hold very still while this is happening.

-You can expect to rest for an hour or two after your test.
+You can expect to rest for an hour or two after the test.
 Your doctor may suggest you take a mild pain reliever.

-Lumbar puncture is widely used and considered safe.
+Lumbar puncture is very common and considered generally safe when done by a trained and experienced doctor.
 However, there are some medical risks, including: